Privacy Policy

 1. General information on data protection

-The provision of personal data may be required by law or contract or may be necessary for the conclusion of a contract or the performance of pre-contractual measures.
-Failure to provide data may result in us not processing enquiries, not concluding contracts or not providing services.
-Where data is provided voluntarily, failure to provide it will generally have no adverse consequences unless the respective processing is essential for the intended purpose.
+The provision of personal data may be required by law or contract or may be necessary for the conclusion of a contract or the implementation of pre-contractual measures.
+Failure to provide such data may result in us being unable to process inquiries, conclude contracts, or provide services.
+Where data is provided voluntarily, failure to provide it generally has no adverse consequences, unless the respective processing is mandatory for the desired purpose.

 2. Definitions

-This privacy policy uses the terms defined in Article 4 GDPR.
-These include, in particular:
+This privacy policy uses the terms defined in Art.
+4 GDPR.
+These include in particular:

-• Personal data: all information relating to an identified or identifiable natural person.
+• Personal data means any information relating to an identified or identifiable natural person.

-• Data subject: any identified or identifiable natural person whose personal data are processed.
+• Data subject means any identified or identifiable natural person whose personal data is being processed.

-• Processing: any operation performed on personal data, in particular collection, recording, storage, use, disclosure, transmission or deletion. – Restriction of processing: the marking of stored personal data with the aim of limiting their future processing.
+• Restriction of processing means the marking of stored personal data with the aim of limiting its future processing.

-• Profiling: any form of automated processing of personal data evaluating personal aspects of a natural person.
+• Profiling means any form of automated processing of personal data for the purpose of evaluating personal aspects relating to a natural person.

-• Pseudonymization: processing personal data in such a way that they can no longer be attributed to a specific person without additional information.
+• Pseudonymization means the processing of personal data in such a way that it can no longer be attributed to a specific person without additional information.

-• Controller: the natural or legal person who determines the purposes and means of the processing.
+• Controller means the natural or legal person who decides on the purposes and means of processing.

-• Processor: an entity that processes personal data on behalf of the controller. – Recipient: an entity to which personal data are disclosed.
+• Processor means an entity that processes personal data on behalf of the controller.

-• Third party: any entity other than the data subject, controller or processor.
+• Third party means any entity other than the data subject, controller, or processor.

-• Consent: any freely given, informed and unambiguous indication of the data subject’s wishes.
+• Consent means any freely given, informed, and unambiguous indication of the data subject’s wishes.

 Vimmera AI Solutions GmbH